yeastrc/proxl-web-app/docs/using/protein.rst

 # Peptides
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The total number of identified crosslinked (crosslink view) or looplinked (looplink view) peptides that mapped to the reported proteins and positions.
-Only peptides with a peptide-level q-value <= the requested cutoff (if applicable) AND having at least one PSM having a psm-level cutoff <= the requested cutoff are counted.
+Only peptides that meet the current filtering criteria are counted.

 **Note**: The individual peptides may be viewed by clicking a row in the table to view a table of peptides.
 Rows in that peptide table may also be viewed to view the underlying